andriusvo/quizoo/README.md

 Open http://web.quizoo.test/ in your browser
 ```

-And that's it!
+That's it!
 You can go around and use quiz system.

 Credentials
 -------------------